Particular/docs.particular.net/nservicebus/containers/index.md

 ## Using an existing container

 The above pages all have examples of how to pass in an instance of an existing container.
-This is useful when you want to make use of the full features of your container and share the DI behavior with NServiceBus.
+This is useful when you want to make use of the full features of the container and share the DI behavior with NServiceBus.

 ### IBus resolution